 Conversation Tips for Suggestions and Advice

-Expressing hopes in English
+Expressing hope in English Grammar

 There are various expressions you can use to convey your hopes and preferences, either for the long-term future or for the more immediate future.